sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/Monitoring/_index.md

 linkTitle: "Monitoring and Accounting"
 weight: 400
 description: >
-  Information and setup about ScienceMesh monitoring and accounting.
+  Information and setup about Science Mesh monitoring and accounting.
 ---

-FIXME

-This section contains details about monitoring in the ScienceMesh project.

-### Health monitoring
+## Health monitoring
-To ensure an overall high quality of service, automated **[health monitoring](./health-monitoring)** is performed.
+To ensure an overall high quality of Science Mesh operation, automated [health monitoring](./health-monitoring) is performed.

-### Other stuff (FIXME)

-Suggested structure:

-1. Very basic info about Mesh Architecture, especially relating to the Central Component and EM.
-Detail info about Central Component Setup and its modules (Mentix, Prometheus, Blackbox exporter, Alertmanager).
-The Central database and guidelines should be described in the following section.

-2. Central Database and its configuration for admins.

-3. Health monitoring, what and how is monitored under Mesh infrastructure.

-(4).
-Metrics will be part of sciencemesh-web (graphical interpretation of total number of users, amount of data,...).
-Anyway here can be described the metrics mechanism for EFSS.

-Daniel: Should the CC and CD really be under Monitoring?
-It should, IMHO, be a level higher.
+## Accounting
+[Accounting](./accounting) collect basic highly aggregated statistics of the site.